 NQDC plans vs. 401(k)s

-You can decide how much to defer each year from your salary, bonuses, or other forms of compensation.
-Deferring that income provides two tax advantages: You don't pay income tax on that portion of your compensation in the year you defer it (you pay only Social Security and Medicare taxes), and you can invest that money, so it has the potential to grow tax deferred until you receive it.
+"You can decide how much to defer each year from your salary, bonuses, or other forms of compensation," says Shailendra Kumar, director of Fidelity Financial Solutions.
+"Deferring this income provides one tax advantage: You don't pay federal or state income tax on that portion of your compensation in the year you defer it (you pay only Social Security and Medicare taxes), so it has the potential to grow tax-deferred until you receive it."

 But there are downsides to NQDC plans.
 For example, unlike 401(k) plans, you can't take loans from NQDC plans, and you can't roll the money over into an IRA or other retirement account when the compensation is paid to you (see the graphic below).

 Unlike a qualified plan, where benefits are segregated from the employer's general assets, your compensation deferred into the NQDC remains in the employer's general assets and is subject to potential loss.
 The plan essentially represents a promise by the company to pay you back.
 At most, the company may set aside money in a trust (sometimes called a Rabbi trust) to pay future benefits when they become payable.
 The funds in this trust are still part of the company's general assets and would be subject to creditors' claims in a corporate bankruptcy.